 Regular baths are good for your dog's skin and coat but only if you're using the right shampoo.
 The wrong shampoo, especially human shampoo, can really cause problems.
 If your dog is itching and scratching a lot, then check out our skin conditions to find the cause and right treatment plan.

-It's not surprising that ear problems are the number one reason canines visit the vets office.
+It's not surprising that ear problems are the number one reason canines visit the veterinarian's office.
 But did you know that you can solve many issues yourself?
 Ear mites, for example, can be detected at home with a very simple technique.
 You can also use an effective home solution, if it is ear mites that you are dealing with.

 What about when your best pal gets older, do you know if he needs more specialized care when he is a senior?
 What age is considered “senior” anyway?